letsencrypt/acme-spec/draft-barnes-acme.md

 certificates (optional, string):
 : A URI from which a list of certificates issued for this account can be fetched via a GET request.
 The result of the GET request MUST be a JSON object whose "certificates" field is an array of strings, where each string is the URI of a certificate.
 The server SHOULD NOT include expired certificates.

 A client creates a new account with the server by sending a POST request to the server's new-registration URI.
-In most cases (except for account recovery, below), the body of the request is a registration object containing only the "contact" field.
+The body of the request is a registration object containing only the "contact" field.

 ~~~~~~~~~~